danieltjw/aifutures/README.md

             - Humans who want to explore actions that may reduce the autonomy of others are encouraged to do so in virtual environments instead
         - Compensation will be handled by the I-AGIs to avoid cycle of escalating retaliation
             - Higher accuracy, less vulnerable to bias and deception
+            - Ability to see through highly sophisticated forms of deceptions and manipulations

                 - Edge-cases:
                     - If harm is caused by entrapment that would not have occurred otherwise, cost will fall on the instigator
                         - this prevents potential abuse of power
+                    - If harm caused by moral panic or vigilante justice that is due to manipulation by a third party, cost may be attributed to both
+                        - this encourages humans to not be easily swayed by moral panic, scapegoating
+                        - third parties who indirectly cause harm are also liable
                     - If the autonomy reduction results in the overall autonomy of others, I-AGI may cover the cost for both parties
                         - this allows measured positive change